Dr. Martha Cleveland-Innes

 Evidence-based practice with sound theory is a main driver in Martha’s scholarly work.
 She is a principal researcher on the Community of Inquiry framework for online and blended learning (coi.athabascau.ca), which is designed to maximize deep learning and provide students with a learning experience that is developmental and sustainable.
 She is co-author of a book on the topic with Drs.
 N. Vaughan and D.R.
 Garrison: Teaching in Blended Learning Environments: Creating and Sustaining Communities of Inquiry (http://www.aupress.ca/index.php/books/120229).
 Martha held a major research grant from the Canadian Social Sciences and Humanities Research Council which supported rigorous empirical tests on the value of this framework.

-Martha is the Chair of Athabasca University’s Advisory Group on MOOCs.
+Martha served as a facilitator of Athabasca University’s Advisory Group on MOOCs.
 She is the project lead on the development and delivery of AU’s MOOC Learning to Learn Online, currently in its third implementation (www.ltlo.ca).
-She is also the co-lead of a MOOC designed and delivered in partnership between AU and the Commonwealth of Learning: Technology-Enabled Learning (www.telmooc.org).
-Both MOOCs are designed using the Community of Inquiry framework for online learning and are the subject of extensive research.
+She is also the co-lead of a MOOC designed and delivered in partnership between AU and the Commonwealth of Learning: Technology-Enabled Learning and is the lead and the instructor of the Blended Learning Practice MOOC.
+All three MOOCs are designed using a scaled version of the Community of Inquiry framework for online learning and are the subject of extensive research.
 This research has been presented and published in North America and Europe.

 "Becoming a Professional Through Distributed Learning: A Sociomaterial Ethnography"